dex4er/perl-Exception-Base/README.md

 ## New exception classes

-The `Exception::Base` module allows to create new exception classes easly.
+The `Exception::Base` module allows to create new exception classes easily.
 You can use ["import" in perlfunc](http://search.cpan.org/perldoc?perlfunc#import) interface or [base](http://search.cpan.org/perldoc?base) module to do it.

 The ["import" in perlfunc](http://search.cpan.org/perldoc?perlfunc#import) interface allows to create new class with new